Black hole evaporation and semiclassical thin shell collapse: General properties of the metric near the Schwarzschild sphere

 Three coordinate systems are particularly useful.
-We use the Schwarzschild radial coordinate $r$, and either the Schwarzschild time $t$, or the retarded and advanced null coordinates $u$ and $v$, respectively.
-When the nature of the time coordinate is immaterial, we use the generic notation $z$.
+We use the Schwarzschild radial coordinate $r$ and either the Schwarzschild time $t$ or the retarded and advanced null coordinates $u$ and $v$, respectively.
 The most general spherically symmetric metric is given by